Plan Your Visit

 As a facility located within Montgomery County Parks, the Museum follows Accessibility Notice 15-B.

 We welcome service animals in the museum and on our street cars!
 Service animals are defined as an animal that has been individually trained to do work or perform specific tasks for an individual with a disability.
-Pets, as defined in Notice 15-B, are not permitted inside the museum or on the street cars.
+Pets, as defined in Notice 15-B, are NOT permitted inside the museum or on the street cars at any time.
+No exceptions.